KomodoPlatform/komodo-docs-mdx/README.md

 Content for the Komodo Docs lives in the repo in `.mdx` format

-It will also have images, files with data to construct sidebar
+- also has images, [file](https://github.com/KomodoPlatform/komodo-docs-mdx/blob/main/src/data/sidebar.ts) data to construct sidebar

+## Pending

-## Pending list of mdx components available and their descriptions
+List of mdx components available and their descriptions